 This blog was written by Kurt Grosse with Realty One Group.
-Kurt is a 25 year Las Vegas Realtor and a retired building engineer.
-Often called the Protector by his clients, he will point out any red flags that he sees at a house when he is your Realtor.
+Kurt is a 25 year Las Vegas Realtor and a former Nevada building engineer.
+Often called the Protector by his clients, he points out any possible issues and red flags that he sees.
 Protect your family and your investment by contacting Kurt’s office for a housing consultation today.
 702-750-7599

 buying a home in Nevada, buying a home with a pool in Nevada, Nevada home buyer, Nevada homeowners insurance, Nevada moving advice, real estate advice Nevada, Homes for sale with a pool in Las Vegas